-The airy light of September trickles in, as if emanating from a shallow creek.
-That spectacular, smoky glow of Autumn, just before the leaves greet their demise and are taken away.
-A supple pool of shady light dulls the blue of the day.
-The fragile light drips into the music.
-It is turned low, copying the music’s introspective volume.
 A muddied piano plays around a gently-lit progression, while a pensive melody plays just above, fluttering as if on the wings of a butterfly.
-Adrift is musically lush, deeply sensitive in feel and sober in motion.
-Steve Gibbs manages to stun and sedate at the same time, carefully allowing the light (piano) to filter in.
-His ambient music stays with you, by your side rather than over your shoulder, reassuring rather than haunting.
-Adrift is a soothing inhalation of ambient sound, thoughtful and kind.
+Adrift is a lush forest of ambient sound, a deeply tender record, soporific in motion.
+Steve Gibbs manages to stun and sedate at the same time, carefully allowing the light to filter in.
+It stays by your side.
+Adrift is a soothing inhalation of ambient sound.
+Always thoughtful, always kind.